 Consideration: This would effectively block access to the website for newcomers.
 However, the visitor gets no transparent information on when he or she will have access to the site.

-Example: A virtual waiting room is the quintessential website traffic management solution
+Example: A virtual waiting room is the quintessential digital traffic management solution.

 Consideration: Waiting in line is not anyone’s favorite thing to do, but a virtual waiting room keeps visitor levels below where the website slows and crashes.
 Visitors exceeding the thresholds are offloaded to an online queue until the website can handle them.
 The online queue keeps users informed with information on wait times and number of people ahead in the virtual line.